 Debian/Ubuntu users can install uuencode as part of the ’sharutils’ group of Unix utilities with apt-get install sharutils

 The following example packages up a source tree, compresses it, uuencodes it and mails it to a user on another system.
-When uudecode is run on the target system, the file `src_tree.tar.Z' will be created which may then be uncompressed and extracted into the original tree.
+When uudecode is run on the target system, the file 'src_tree.tar.Z' will be created which can then be uncompressed and extracted into the original tree.

 tar cf - src_tree | compress | uuencode src_tree.tar.Z | mail sys1!sys2!user

 "One of the main causes of the fall of the Roman Empire was that, lacking zero, they had no way to indicate successful termination of their C programs" ~ Robert Firth

 iconv - Convert the character set of a file.